xulaus/mr_bump/README.md

   icon: "https://path_to_image.png"
 ```

-If you do not wish to use Slack intergration, remove the Slack section from your config file.
+If you do not wish to use Slack integration, remove the Slack section from your config file.

 ### Post bump commands